gmonteith/farm-finance/README.md

 Each time a change is made to the chapter/appendix/file it is saved and then the command in register "q" is run with '@q' to update the pdf.

-The reason that the 'master-limited.ms' file is required is that the macro and layout files, shown below, are only sourced in the master and not in the individual chapters/appendices.
+The reason that the 'master-wip.ms' file is required is that the macro and layout files, shown below, are only sourced in the master and not in the individual chapters/appendices.

-`Format/format.tmac`
+`macro/format.tmac`
-`Format/equation.tmac`
+`macro/equation.tmac`
-`Format/pic.tmac`
+`macro/pic.tmac`

 You could of course source these files in each individual chapter but that would require more maintenace.

-Again, `groffer` will not be supported with the next release of groff so I may write a script and do away with the 'master-limited.ms' file.
+Again, `groffer` will not be supported with the next release of groff so I may write a script and do away with the 'master-wip.ms' file.

 A separate window can be used to open the pdf which will automatically refresh on each update to the underlying pdf document: